What is the meaning of Renaissance culture?

 Renaissance culture stands as a timeless beacon of human achievement and potential.
 This cultural movement, which lasted from the 15th to the 16th centuries, renewed the focus on classical antiquity and human capabilities.

-Advancements in art, science, and thought have been key elements of this era, and they have significantly shaped modern society.
+Advancements in art, science, and thought have been key elements of this era, significantly shaping modern society.

-The Renaissance redefined art, focusing on perspective, realism, and light.
+The Renaissance redefined art, focusing on perspective, realism, and the use of light.

 Artists like Leonardo da Vinci and Michelangelo infused their work with unprecedented detail and emotion.
-This period also showed interest in the human form, resulting in detailed anatomy studies.
+This period also saw an interest in the human form, resulting in detailed anatomical studies.

 Humanism emerged as a central intellectual movement during the Renaissance.
-It shifted the focus from religious themes of the Middle Ages to exploring human potential.
+It shifted the focus from medieval religious themes to exploring human potential.
 Thinkers began questioning traditional authority, leading to new ways of understanding the world and humanity’s place within it.

 List of Renaissance contributions: